News for 2020

 Please click on the news item you would like to view.

-The full list of Award winners was as follows:
+The full list of winners, in no particular order of priority, were as follows:

 Spirit of Judo Awards :